Go to content

 So what does the actual law say on Schengen ?

 The Schengen Area comprises the territories of 26 European countries that have implemented the Schengen Agreement signed in the town of Schengen, Luxembourg, in 1985.
-The Schengen Area operates very much like a single state for international travel purposes with border controls for travelers traveling in and out of the area, but with no internal border controls.
+The Schengen Area operates very much like a single state for international travel purposes with border controls for travellers travelling in and out of the area, but with no internal border controls.

 Now when the Schengen Treaty was signed, Andorra amongst others would need to have agreements with Schengen for obvious reasons, such as being landlocked by France and Spain and requiring access to the outside world.
 As far as Andorra is concerned the agreement was made with France and Spain in 2000 and for those researchers I quote:-